ashuChufamo/ML-Course-Project/README.md

 A handwritten digit classification project using deep learning and neural networks

+You can install the modules from requirements.txt and run the server by ```python server.py```

-PREPARED BY: Ashenafi Chufamo and Elias Abate
+PREPARED BY: Ashenafi Chufamo and Elyas Abate

 SUBMITTED TO: D.r Fantahun Bogale